gitter-badger/Togethr/README.md

 Our Rails-based platform will offer a solution for the 88% of campuses that do not have the staff to accomodate the increasing number of students seeking help.
 We will provide virtual (text and video-based) counseling as well as convenient scheduling for in-person sessions.
 While students are on a waitlist, they will be able to text-chat anonymously with peers who are in a similar situation for immediate support.

-While students will have the option of having their identity be anonymous on the platform, requiring that students log in with a .edu email address will ensure the integrity of our users.

 CITATIONS:
-National Alliance on Mental Illness, 2012
+National Alliance on Mental Illness, 2012  ;
 American College Health Association, 2012

 ##MVP Plan Overview
 1. Design wireframes.
-2. Plan issue requests and database structure (we will use PostgreSQL).
+2. Plan issue requests and database associations.
 3. Create landing page with counselor and student login and mailing list signup for students at schools that haven't signed up yet.
 3. Create student signup requiring .edu email and liability waiver.
 4. Create counselor signup requiring a passcode from Togethr.
 5. Create student platform with appointment scheduling and text and video-chat sessions.
-4. Create counselor platform with calendar, text and video-chat sessions, and session note tracker.
+6. Create counselor platform with calendar, text and video-chat sessions, and session note tracker.

 ##Future Plans Overview